Docs

 Layout configuration per screen size

 Screen size matters.
-Each screen size has a unique layout in terms of panel sizes and order, so you can visualize things differently when you look at your tablet (screen size M) or phone (screen size S).
+Each screen size has a unique layout in terms of panel sizes and order, so you can visualize things differently when you look at dashboards on smaller screens.

 Adding panels